dotnet/android-samples/android-p/AndroidPMiniDemo/README.md

 ---
-name: 'Xamarin.Android - Android P Mini Demo '
+name: Xamarin.Android - Android P Mini Demo
 description: AndroidPMiniDemo is a sample app that accompanies the article, Android P Preview.
 This sample demonstrates the new display cutout and image...
 page_type: sample
 languages: